joelslaby/cryptid/README.md

 ## Board Development
 There are several project goals:
 1. DONE - Replicate Cryptid map, clue generation, and verify cryptid hex
-2. Generate new clues based on maps created with arbitrary permutations of crtypid map tiles
+2. DONE - Generate new clues based on maps created with arbitrary permutations of crtypid map tiles
 3. Generate entirely new maps with arbitrary hex placement

 ## Game Analysis